- 3 Minutes to read

 Another user-friendly feature is the ability to disable any container or logic step in the workflow.
 This makes the building of a Logic River a truly modular process, as I can disable longer running parts of my river while developing and testing a different step.

 When a logic step is set to 'SQL / Script,' you can perform data transformations using the resources of a cloud data database.
-This step type allows for complete flexibility and customization of queries to cleanse, prep or blend data (supported cloud databases include: Google BigQuery, Amazon Redshift, Snowflake, Azure Synapse Analytics, Amazon RDS/Aurora for PostgrSQL, Azure DataLake).
+This step type allows for complete flexibility and customization of queries to cleanse, prep or blend data (supported cloud databases include: Google BigQuery, Amazon Redshift, Snowflake, Databricks, Azure Synapse Analytics, Amazon RDS/Aurora for PostgrSQL, Azure SQL).

 The results of your source query can be stored into a Database Table, Variable, DataFrame, and File Storage.